 – Always avoid touching the palladium leafs with your fingers.

-– Apply the leafs in a non-draught environment or use transfer Palladium.
+– Apply the leafs in a non-drafty environment or use transfer Palladium.

 – Avoid breathing over the leaf as this will cause the leaf to wrinkle or fly away.

-– Always keep the leafs in a dry place, between 10c and 30c.
+– Always keep the leafs in a dry place.

 Leaf size: Standard European size of 80×80 mm